moja-global/moja.colombia/documentation/Set-Up and Running FLINT OS.md

     ```
     docker pull mojaglobal/mai.colombia
     ```
+    - Open a new terminal by going to 'Shell'>'New Window'>'Basic' and enter the following:

+    ```
+    cd ~/Desktop/MAI.Colombia/run_envs
+    ```
+    Then:
+    ```
+    docker-compose up
+    ```
     **- Hit enter** – Download takes several minutes.
+You will need to wait for 5-10 minutes before moving on to the next step.

+15. Go to a web browser and navigate to http://localhost:5050     Note: If this page doesn't load, it is due to the pull request not being complete, wait for       10 minutes and try again.
+If the issue still occurs, check on the previous processes in the terminal to ensure they ran and succeeded.

+    - Login to the pgAdmin 4 database network via the login page with:
+            - USERNAME: moja@colombia.org
+            - PASSWORD: admin

+    - Once logged in, navigate to the left-hand side menu and right-click Servers.
+From this dropdown, select Create > Server...
+    - Now fill out the server infomation:
+           In the 'General' tab, enter "colombia" into the Name field In the 'Connection' tab, enter "postgres" into the Host name/address field.
+           In the 'Connection' tab, enter "postgres" into the Username field In the 'Connection' tab, enter "admin" into the password field

-15. Congratulations!
+16. Congratulations!
 You’ve now set up the FLINT environment – Time to test it!

 ## Step 5 – Run FLINT

-16. In the PowerShell Window: **(See step 17 for Mac)**
+17. In the PowerShell Window: **(See step 18 for Mac)**

     - Write: